-Sheriff's deputy, 7 others killed in Mississippi shooting
+Sheriff's deputy, 7 others killed in Mississippi shootings

 "Suicide by cop was my intention.
 I ain't fit to live.
 Not after what I've done."

-Durr served in the sheriff's department for two years and the Brookhaven, Mississippi, Police Department for four years, the MBI said.
+Durr served in the sheriff's department for two years and the Brookhaven Police Department for four years, the MBI said.

 In a Facebook post, Mississippi Gov. Phil Bryant mourned the victims, including the sheriff's deputy who died, in what he called a "senseless tragedy."